MshariAlsayari/Easy-List-Compose/README.md

         actionBackgroundHeight = // set height of end row actions background color , actionBackgroundRadiusCorner = set a radius corner of the actions row default value is 0 , isRefreshing = // set false or true to show a swipeLayoutRefresh progress,
-        onRefresh: {// it's optional if you wan to add swipeRefreshLayout}, paddingBetweenItems= // to add a padding between items default value is 8f, paddingVertical= // to add a padding on top and bottom of thw whole view default value is 0f, paddingHorizontal=// to add a padding on right and left of thw whole view default value is 0f,
+        onRefresh: {// it's optional if you want to add swipeRefreshLayout}, paddingBetweenItems= // to add a padding between items default value is 8f, paddingVertical= // to add a padding on top and bottom of thw whole view default value is 0f, paddingHorizontal=// to add a padding on right and left of thw whole view default value is 0f,